-The Online Discussion Board Posts will be submitted electronically weekly, no later than Friday by 12:00 pm, midnight.
-Weight for all Discussion Board Posts and Responses: 35%.
+The Online Discussion Board Posts will be submitted electronically weekly.
+Weighing: 35%

-Criteria Exemplary Acceptable Needs Improvement (will need to consult with professor and develop a plan for improvement) Response to and comprehension of content Provocative, critical, depth of thought and reasoning is obvious, connects theory and practice/opinion/experience.
-Posts have personal insights and connections to personal experiences and observations, with some connections to the weeks readings, videos, concepts.
+Criteria Exemplary Acceptable Needs Improvement (will need to consult with professor and develop a plan for improvement) Response to and comprehension of content (7%) Provocative, critical, depth of thought and reasoning is obvious, connects theory and practice/opinion/experience.
+Posts have personal insights and connections to personal experiences and observations, with some connections to the week's readings, videos, concepts.
 Response is off topic and unconnected to theme of the week or the readings, videos, or concepts of the week.
-Relevance and contribution to learning Consistently brings assigned readings into discussion and constructively references (cites) current and previous course materials into connections; prompts further reflections or contributions for others; interacting with at least one different peer each week.
-Post comments are relevant to the topic which connect to assigned readings, while making connections to the posts of others; interacting with a least one different peer each week.
+Relevance and contribution to learning (7%) Consistently brings assigned readings into discussion and constructively references (cites) current and previous course materials into connections; and prompts further reflections or contributions for others; interacts with at least one different peer each week.
+Post comments are relevant to the topic which connect to assigned readings, while making connections to the posts of others; and interacts with at least one different peer each week.
 Attempts to make connections between readings, experiences and previous course conceptions/ideations; and response is general (limited personal reflection) with limited or no connections to peer posts.
-Engagement with peers and personal voice Extends the conversation with an alternative perspective, feedback to further learning, and/or additional ideas and resources to consider moving forward; and positively expresses one's own observations, feelings, needs and encourages others: modeling genuine respect of others.
-Response to a post by a peer, connecting post and response with a personal connection and perspective related to the weeks theme, and/or textbook; articulates a view with one's own personal values: demonstrating understanding of others perspectives/experiences.
+Engagement with peers and personal voice (7%) Extends the conversation with an alternative perspective, feedback to further learning, and/or additional ideas and resources to consider moving forward; and positively expresses one's own observations, feelings, needs and encourages others: modeling genuine respect of others.
+Response to a post by a peer, connecting post and response with a personal connection and perspective related to the weeks theme, and/or textbook; and articulates a view with one's own personal values: demonstrating understanding of others perspectives/experiences.
 No response to peers or partially crafted responses.
 Response does not add to the conversation or move thinking forward, providing no insights; and is able to only express self (views, ideations, connections) through negative terms.
-Care (Length, Grammar and Spelling, Clarity, Responsibly cited) Posts are composed, organized, succinct, with proper grammatical structures and spelling.
-Citations to reference readings, resources and learning to support ideas and rationale for post/response.
-Posts are complete, using proper grammatical structures and spelling; making references to textbook, personal experiences, and surfacing of new questions/wonderings.
+Care (Length, Grammar and Spelling, Clarity, Responsibly cited; 7%) Posts are composed, organized, succinct, with proper grammatical structures and spelling.
+Citations to reference readings, resources and learning support ideas and rationale for post/response.
+Posts are complete, using proper grammatical structures and spelling making references to textbook, personal experiences, surfacing of new questions/wonderings.
 Posts are incomplete or missing proper grammatical structures, with spelling errors.
-No citations are used to connect the weeks readings, videos, or concepts/themes.
-Completion All posts are completed as required in a timely manner.
+No citations are used to connect weeks readings, videos, or concepts/themes.
+Completion (7%) All posts are completed as required in a timely manner.
 Posts are completed.
 Posts are not completed in a timely manner.

-Assignment #2: Personal Culture Metaphor
+Assignment #2: Personal Culture Metaphor (25%)